 |Hungarian||a bátyám adta a könyvet||6 words|

 |Finnish||veljeni antoi minulle kirjan||4 words|

-Finnish and Hungarian are both languages which distinguish vowel length.
-In these languages there is a distinction between short vowels and long vowels.
+Finnish and Hungarian are both languages that distinguish vowel length.
+In these languages, there is a distinction between short vowels and long vowels.

 Finnish and Hungarian differ in the way that they indicate long vowels:

 |Short Vowel||Long Vowel|